sandsoft-ua/x3f_delphi/README.md

 X3F translation to Delphi

 Foveon is a great sensor but Sigma Photo Pro software is slow, unstable and misses a few necessary functions.
-There is a project Kalpanika (https://github.com/Kalpanika) but it works wrong with my DP2 and SD1 Merrill x3f files.
+There is a project Kalpanika (https://github.com/Kalpanika) for X3F to DNG conversion but it works wrong with my DP2 and SD1 Merrill x3f files.

 Goals of current project are:
 1) translate all necessary files from project Kalpanika to Delphi (XE5 and above) to create DNG (Digital NeGative) files from Sigma RAW (X3F) files;